Code-Institute-Submissions/deevdz-milestone-project-1/README.md

 ======================================
 My friend has her own business, Headford Wellbeing Centre.
 She currently has a website but this site is not responsive.

-With an increasing number of students to her centre now using mobiles to view her site, I felt that she required a responsive website with a new look and feel.
+With an increasing number of students to her centre now using mobile devices to view her site, I felt that she required a responsive website with a new look and feel.

 UX
 -----------------------------------------
 This website is for both new and existing students to the Headford Wellbeing Centre.

 Users to this site are looking for the following information:
-- Find out about the centre -> Teachers, Classes Offered, Images of the Centre
+- Find out about the centre -> Teachers, classes offered, images of the centre
 - Find out where exactly the centre is -> Address and a map to the centre
-- Find out when classes are on -> Timetables and Prices of classes
+- Find out when classes are on -> Timetables and prices of classes
 - Find out information about the different types of classes on offer at the centre
 - Find out about workshops -> Timetable of workshops, descriptions, prices, location
 - Find out about future classes/workshops -> Call to action sign up form to receive information via email
-- Contact Details for centre -> Phone no., Address, Email Address
+- Contact Details for centre -> Phone no., address, email address

 [Link to Initial Thoughts document](wireframes/Initial-thoughts.jpg)